zephyrproject-rtos/chre/README.md

 Within each of these directories, you may find a ``tests`` subdirectory containing tests written against the googletest framework.

+## Supplied Nanoapps

+This project includes a number of nanoapps that serve as both examples of how to use CHRE, debugging tools and can perform some useful function.

+All nanoapps in the ``apps`` directory are placed in a namespace when built statically with this CHRE implementation.
+When compiled as standalone nanoapps, there is no outer namespace on their entry points.
+This allows testing various CHRE subsystems without requiring dynamic loading and allows these nanoapps to coexist within a CHRE binary.
+Refer to ``apps/hello_world/hello_world.cc`` for a minimal example.

+### FeatureWorld

+Any of the nanoapps that end with the term World are intended to test some feature of the system.
+The HelloWorld nanoapp simply exercises logging functionality, TimerWorld exercises timers and WifiWorld uses wifi, for example.
+These nanoapps log all results via chreLog which makes them effective tools when bringing up a new CHRE implementation.

+### ImuCal

+This nanoapp implements IMU calibration.

 ## Porting CHRE

 This codebase is intended to be ported to a variety of operating systems.
 If you